spraakbanken/sparv/docs/developers-guide/sparv-classes.md

 ## AnnotationDataAllSourceFiles
-Like [`AnnotationData`](#annotationdata), this class is used for annotations holding arbitrary data but the source file must be specified for all actions.
-Use as input to an annotator to require the specified annotation for every source file in the corpus.
+Like [`AnnotationData`](#annotationdata), this class is used for annotations holding arbitrary data, but is used as input to an annotator to require the specified annotation for *every source file* in the corpus.
+By calling an instance of this class with a source file name as an argument, you can get an instance of `AnnotationData` for that source file.

 **Arguments:**